 Ruto receives more congratulations from Africa after winning Kenyan elections

-NAIROBI, August 16 Kenya’s President-elect, William Ruto, continued to receive congratulations from African presidents on Tuesday, a day after he was declared the winner in the August 9 general election.
+NAIROBI, August 16 (EFE) – Kenya’s president-elect, William Ruto, continued to receive congratulations from African presidents on Tuesday, a day after he was declared the winner in the August 9 general election.

 “My warm congratulations to President-elect William Ruto, President of the Republic of Kenya,” South African President Cyril Ramaphosa said on his Twitter account.